 The immediate danger may be over, you and your baby may be safe, but terrifying experiences—like a threat to perhaps your or your baby’s life—don’t always simply go away.
 Your family, partner, and friends may have moved on, while you haven’t.
-In online therapy, in addition to in-person therapy in our offices in Lower Manhattan and Park Slope, Brooklyn after COVID, we’ll meet you where you’re at, talking about not only what happened, but also what is still happening.
+In therapy in our offices in Lower Manhattan, as well as our online therapy sessions, we’ll meet you where you’re at, talking about not only what happened, but also what is still happening.
 Our team includes skilled trauma therapists who are also experts in the particulars of traumatic birth, and familiar with the challenges new parents have to manage while recovering physically and emotionally.
-We acknowledge that that recovery looks different during the self-isolation of COVID-19, and you don’t have to be alone in it.

 You May Also Need Logistical Help

 Trauma is complex.
 When you’re in it, even basic functioning can be challenging, let alone with the added work of a new baby.
-Together we’ll figure out your concrete needs and how to get them met remotely during COVID-19, including:
+Together we’ll figure out your concrete needs and how to get them met, including:

 - Medical follow-ups